swainechen/chenlab-training/sysadmin/bioinformatics.md

 # Bioinformatics software
 Bioinformatics is moving very fast.
 It's hard to keep up with version changes, and because of some details of academic funding and training, there is a lot of variation in organization and design.

-I've split this section into two parts - software that can be installed a relatively "standard" unix-like manner, and those that require some custom updates or custom configuration.
+From a setup point of view, there are two categories of software out there.
+Some software that can be installed in a relatively "standard" unix-like manner, while others require some custom updates or custom configuration (sometimes for compilation, nonstandard paths, or for needing special libraries / data to be downloaded).
 * [Software that follows a standard installation](#standard-installs)
 * [Software requiring some customization](#customized-installs)